ritter-x2a/tgnotipy/README.md

 ```
 ./tgnoti.py "Hello World!"
 ```
 This should send messages to all registered chats.
+You can send messages without ringing notification with the `--mute` flag.

 Optionally: Add convenient shell bindings (e.g. to your .zshrc):
 ```